 For each step-up transformer, fill out the data form provided in Table 1.

-11. Line Data
+11. Interconnection Facilities Line Data

 There is no need to provide data for new lines that are to be planned by the Participating TO.
 However, for transmission lines that are to be planned by the generation developer, please provide the following information: